 GTLB Investors Have Opportunity to Lead GitLab Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Sept.
-25, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against GitLab Inc. ("GitLab" or the "Company") (NASDAQ: GTLB).
+LOS ANGELES, Sept.
+27, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against GitLab Inc. ("GitLab" or the "Company") (NASDAQ: GTLB).

 Class Period: June 6, 2023 – March 4, 2024